ctomni231/cwtactics/src/com/jslix/image/README.md

 New_core will get deleted from the repository once the functionality of the new stuff surpasses the functionality of new_core.
 This will make sure we are moving forward in a good fashion

+Text Image Library is a huge pain in the neck.
+The time needed to actually draw everything takes time to do making the whole process tedious.
+Even with all the improvements, it just takes time to draw text into an image and store the image.
+The way I built the Java version of this thing is also very inefficient, however I'm certain I'll be able to get something off the ground for this in the near future.
+JavaScript end is working on the fly (which is a lot more important) but lost the ability to be pre-loaded.
+There is probably some trade off I can do to make both possible.
+The Java version needs to be redone before I even attempt messing with doing words, paragraphs and sentences.
+If I was doing all fonts, this would be a done deal already, but the measure of a great product to me is going above and beyond getting the little things to work.
+I'm devoted to that end completely.

 ## Useful Functions

 ### JavaScript